wickkan/Distributed-Key-Value-Store/README.md

-# Distributed-Key-Value-Store
+# Distributed Key Value Store

-Distributed key-value store in Rust
+This project is a distributed key-value store in Rust